 In the spring, Asheville is a little warmer than Dayton.
-Typically, the spring temperatures in Asheville in April are around 64°F (18°C), and Dayton is about 55°F (13°C).
+Typically, the spring temperatures in Asheville in April average around 64°F (18°C), and Dayton averages at about 55°F (13°C).

 In Dayton, it's very sunny this time of the year.
 It's quite sunny in Asheville.
 In the spring, Asheville often gets more sunshine than Dayton.
 Asheville gets 266 hours of sunny skies this time of year, while Dayton receives 215 hours of full sun.

 It rains a lot this time of the year in Asheville.
 Asheville usually gets more rain in April than Dayton.
 Asheville gets 4.4 inches (112 mm) of rain, while Dayton receives 3.5 inches (88 mm) of rain this time of the year.